 All data for publication is embargoed until 00.01am the next day.

-For more information see the About RAJAR area of the site.
+For more information see the About RAJAR section.

-The sampling structure of RAJAR is designed to provide data for Commercial and BBC stations regardless of genre or regionality, and delivers cost-efficiencies based on the bulk of diaries in the sample being of value to multiple stations.
-For very small stations e.g. with a TSA (Total Survey Area) population around 50,000 adults or fewer, this economy of scale may no longer apply and additional charges may be applicable subject to specific evaluation by RAJAR and its survey contractor.
+The sampling structure of RAJAR is designed to provide data for commercial and BBC stations regardless of genre or regionality and delivers cost-efficiencies based on the bulk of diaries in the sample being shared by multiple stations.

-It is recommended that commercial stations wishing to join RAJAR also register with the RadioCentre.
-RadioCentre are joint owners of RAJAR Ltd and represent the interests of Commercial Radio stations on the RAJAR Board as well as the technical management group (TMG) along with representatives from the BBC and IPA.
-RadioCentre information may be found at www.radiocentre.org.
+It is recommended that commercial stations wishing to join RAJAR also register with the Radiocentre.
+Radiocentre are joint owners of RAJAR and represent the interests of commercial radio stations on the RAJAR Board as well as the Technical Management Group (TMG) alongside representatives from the BBC and IPA.
+Radiocentre information may be found at www.radiocentre.org.

-If you have any specific questions not covered above you can also email us on firstname.lastname@example.org or phone 020 7395 0630.
+If you have any specific questions not covered above, you can email us or phone 020 7395 0630.